usds/website-staging/_projects/0007_cdc-simple-report.md

 We had to understand the needs of workers and volunteers on the frontlines of COVID-19 testing before we could build tools that they would actually want to use.
 The USDS team used human-centered design principles[^3]  and methods of design research to understand the obstacles users, like school nurses, faced when capturing and submitting COVID-19 testing data.

-The team interviewed more than 100 people — including people from more than 20 local and state public health departments — in eight different states over the course of five months to “<u>design with users, not for them.<u>” We embedded with users as they collected COVID-19 tests and uploaded the test results to the tools we were building and re-building.
+The team interviewed more than 100 people — including people from more than 20 local and state public health departments — in eight different states over the course of five months to “**design with users, not for them**.”
+We embedded with users as they collected COVID-19 tests and uploaded the test results to the tools we were building and re-building.
 We did this so we could design a tool that addressed common challenges for the end users, like the ability to enter new results into existing patient profiles, or open several patient profiles at the same time.
 By embedding with COVID-19 workers, we also helped to prevent or correct common data entry errors.

 Using a methodology adapted from successful technology startups, we started lean with a “build only what’s necessary” philosophy.
 We recruited our users for these tools while creating the tools so we’d be able to get feedback and make updates immediately after launch.
 We worked quickly, using the incremental and iterative approach of agile development.
 We were able to continuously test the functionality, security, and ease-of-use of the tools and make improvements accordingly.
 Saving time when onboarding new personnel with an intuitive interface meant that people didn't have to spend several hours in training to learn a new tool.